ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 4. In my particular setup, I use Hangouts Meet (terrible name, I will just call it Google Meet) because Zoom requires a paid account to go beyond 40 minutes (officially), while I am already a paid GSuite user which gives me free use of Google Meet.
 In Google Meet, once you join there's a Settings dialog.
 Look for it and configure to the following, i.e. select **iShowU Audio Capture** in Speakers.
 If you leave it as Multi-Output Device it will cause echo, so don't.
 It should be similar for Zoom.
 <img src="/images/livestream/meet-settings.png" />

 5. Open OBS, go to Settings > Audio.
 Configure **iShowU Audio Capture** as Audio 2.
-Usually Audio 1 is reserved for your built-in microphone, but in this case you are the techical guy, (probably) nobody wants to hear you, so might as well disable it just to be safe.
+Usually Audio 1 is reserved for your built-in microphone, but in this case you are the techical guy, (probably) nobody wants to hear you in the stream, so might as well disable it just to be safe.
 Leave everything else as it is.
 <img src="/images/livestream/obs-sound-settings.png" />

 6. Open up Mic 2's Advanced Audio Properties: